Make your next vacation or holiday an adventure like no other!

 We use 15-passenger vans with the last row of seats removed to accommodate luggage.
 We only seat two passengers in each row, so every seat is a window seat.
 This means there will only be six or seven patrons per van, which maximizes comfort and viewing capabilities once we’re near a storm.
-Whenever possible, we will get out of the vans to take pictures and video, but this is not always possible due to rain, hail, and lightning.
+Whenever possible, we will get out of the vans to take pictures and video.
+However, this may not always be possible due to rain, hail, and lightning.

-On the road, we’ll do our best to get the group to an area where severe weather is possible.
-Unfortunately there are some days during storm season when severe weather just isn’t going to happen.
-On these days, we will travel to any nearby tourist attractions.
+On the road, we’ll do our best to get the group to an area where severe weather is predicted.
+But, there are some days during storm season when severe weather just isn’t going to happen.
+On these days, we’ll travel to nearby tourist attractions.
 In addition, some days will be “travel days” where we will drive all day to get to the next day’s target.

-Chasing after dark can be quite dangerous, and is not something we will generally do with a tour group, so don’t expect any all-nighters.
-There may be days when fast food is our only option and we don’t arrive at the hotel until late at night, but we will still try to stop for sit-down meals when possible.
-Please bear with us—it’s all in the interest of seeing as many storms as possible!
+Chasing after dark can be dangerous, and is not something we generally do with a tour group, so you won’t have to dread any all-nighters.
+For the life of a storm chaser, there are days when fast food is our only option.
+There will more than likely be late travel nights.
+But please bear with us—it’s all in the interest of seeing as many storms as possible!

-Depending on the time of year we may not travel far from our staging hotel!
+Depending on the time of year, we may not even travel far from our staging hotel!
 Oklahoma is a frequent destination for storm chasing, as is much of the Southern Plains.
 On the map below you can see which states we will most often visit on the tour (red) vs. other states (yellow) that are less common, but are still considered “fair game”.
 We plan to travel anywhere severe weather may strike, as long as it’s within a safe driving range.
-At this time, we do not plan to chase outside the United States.